Sponsored Transactions Smart Contract#

 Clone the sponsored transaction example

-flag is needed because the git repository contains submodules which need to be cloned along with the example.
+which you will modify in this tutorial.
+The recurse-submodules flag is needed because the git repository contains submodules which need to be cloned along with the example.

 $ git clone --recurse-submodules [email protected]:Concordium/concordium-rust-smart-contracts.git